 But this same clash of elements results in a distinctive haunting atmosphere that keeps each new chapter as involving as the last.
 Set against an atmosphere of hissing insects, whooshing wind, wandering storks and braying goats, “Birds of Passage” remains fixated on the way this rustic existence seems at odds with the advancing threats of capitalist desire.
 “Death is all around us,” Rapayert says, and later concludes: “We’re already dead.”
 To that end, “Birds of Passage” represents a seance for a country still working through the ghosts of the past.

 “Birds of Passage” premiered as the opening night selection of Directors’ Fortnight at the 2018 Cannes Film Festival.
-It is currently seeking distribution.
+The Orchard will release it on February 13.